-- 8. Remove the foam on top of the projector. - 9.
-Lift the projector from the wooden pallet by gripping the corner handles of the projector with both hands and place the projector on the pedestal.
+8. Lift the projector from the wooden pallet by gripping the corner handles of the projector with both hands and place the projector on the pedestal.
+Use a minimum of 4 people to lift and place the projector on the pedestal.